-Around 80 per cent of the world’s sugar is derived from sugar cane, grown by millions of small-scale farmers and plantation workers in developing countries.
+Around 80 per cent of the world’s sugar is derived from sugar cane, grown by millions of small-scale farmers and workers.

 Tea is the most popular drink in the world after water – an estimated 70,000 cups are drunk every second.
-Yet tea farmers and workers struggle to get a fair deal.
-This can have a very real and human cost.
+Tea farming communities however, face serious challenges.

 Wine is produced in over 50 countries around the world and is one of the world’s most well-known and popular beverages.

 Explore even more Fairtrade certified producer organisations.